8 April 2026

 Password doesn't work

-• Make sure you edited config.json (not server.json) and used the Password field name.
+• Make sure you edited config.json (not some other file) and used whichever password field your build expects.

-• Try a simple password temporarily to rule out weird characters/whitespace.
+• Try a simple ASCII password temporarily to rule out weird characters or whitespace.

 Whitelist commands don't work

-• Confirm you’re running commands in the server console (or in-game as an admin/operator).
+• Confirm you're running commands in the server console (or in-game as an operator/admin).

-• If you edited whitelist.json manually, restart the server and re-check the file for JSON errors.
+• If you edited whitelist.json manually, restart the server and re-check the file for JSON syntax errors.

 My manual file edits keep reverting